davento/EDA2022I/Lab1-BplusTree/deleteLogic.md

     let node p be n->parent
     if the left sibling s exists:
       if it can borrow:
-          have n borrow the maximum value keys it needs from s update n's and s's number of keys if it can't:
+          have n borrow the maximum value key it needs from s update n's and s's number of keys if it can't:
-          merge s and n by moving the remaining keys in n to s if s is not the leftmost child: shift the rest p's children to the left by 1 reduce number of children in p by 1 update s->next as n->next
+          merge s and n by moving the remaining keys in n to s update s' number of keys
+          update s->next as n->next
           delete n
-    else if the right sibling s exists: if it can borrow:
+          if n was not the rightmost child: shift the children located at its left to the left by 1 reduce number of children in p by 1 else if the right sibling s exists: if it can borrow:
-          have n borrow the minimum value keys it needs from sibling update n's and s's number of keys if it can't:
+          have n borrow the minimum value key it needs from s update n's and s's number of keys if it can't:
-          merge s and n by moving the remaining keys in n to s shift the rest of p's children to the left by 1 if s comes from an uncle:
+          merge s and n by moving the remaining keys in n to s delete n
-              reduce the number of children in s's father update n->next as s->next
+          shift the rest of p's children to the left by 1 reduce the number of children in s's father run internal deletion for p
-              set p as s's parent
-              delete s
-    run internal deletion for p
 ```